Nehamethani/Freshly-Smart-Grocery-AI-Assistant/README.md

 ## How It Works

 - User enters preferences → AI suggests meals & grocery list
-- Inventory is tracked with expiry dates
-- Background threads send alerts for expiring items
 - Users can manage groceries using RESTful APIs

 ---